New travel regulations for international students

 - your application form for a work permit, study permit or visitor visa says it's for applicants outside Canada

-- our online application system asks you to pay a biometric fee (CAN$85)
+- IRCC's online application system asks you to pay a biometric fee (CAN$85)

 This temporary measure does not apply if you're outside Canada.

 Biometrics fee for in-Canada applicants

 An applicant does not have to pay the biometric fee when they submit their application in-Canada – even if the system indicates that pay is necessary.

 If an applicant paid the biometric fee for an existing application: